Part 9: How To Answer Comprehension Questions

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-unpack-the-question

-You need to unwrap what the question wants from you if you want to answer it effectively.
+You need to unwrap what the question wants from you to answer it effectively.

 Step 2: Unpack the questions

-Make sure you read the questions a couple of times so that you know what to look for.
+Make sure you read the questions a few times so that you know what to look for.

 • Multiple choice